Upstairs, Downstairs (1971 TV series): Plot

 The stories depict the lives of the wealthy Bellamy family ("upstairs"), who reside at 165 Eaton Place in London's fashionable Belgravia, and their servants ("downstairs").

-The household is led by Lady Marjorie Bellamy (née Talbot-Carey), daughter of the Earl and Countess of Southwold, and her husband Richard Bellamy MP, the son of a country parson.
-They married despite the objections of her parents and set up house at 165 Eaton Place, one of several London properties owned by Lord Southwold.
-Richard is a politician, and several plots revolve around his political ambitions and conflicts arising from his desire to follow both his conscience and his allegiance to his father-in-law's politically conservative Tory party.
+The series opens in 1903 London.
+Lady Marjorie Bellamy (née Talbot-Carey), the daughter of the Earl and Countess of Southwold, and her husband Richard Bellamy MP, a country parson's son, reside at 165 Eaton Place, one of several properties Lord Southwold owns.
+Several plots revolve around Richard's political ambitions and conflicts arising from his ethical beliefs and allegiance to his father-in-law's politically conservative Tory party.

-Richard and Lady Marjorie Bellamy have two children, James and Elizabeth, who are, respectively, in their early 20s and late teens when the series starts in 1903.
+Richard and Lady Marjorie Bellamy have two grown children, James, who is in his early 20s, and Elizabeth, who is in her late teens.
 In 1912, James's wife Hazel becomes the mistress of the house following Lady Marjorie's death.
 In 1913, Richard's ward, Georgina, comes to live at 165 Eaton Place.

-The original servants were the authoritarian butler Mr Angus Hudson, cook Mrs Kate Bridges, pragmatic head house parlourmaid Rose Buck, sweet Irish kitchen maid Emily, eccentric footman Alfred, mischievous under-house parlourmaid Sarah, coachman Pearce, and Lady Marjorie's lady's maid Maude Roberts.
-Over the years they are joined by Edward, a cheeky footman who later becomes a chauffeur; Daisy, the parlourmaid who eventually marries Edward; Thomas Watkins, the devious chauffeur who dallies with Sarah's affections; and Ruby, the slow-witted kitchen maid.
+The original servants are the authoritarian butler Mr. Angus Hudson, cook Mrs. Kate Bridges, pragmatic head house parlour maid, Rose Buck, sweet Irish kitchen maid Emily, eccentric footman Alfred, mischievous under-house parlour maid Sarah, coachman Pearce, and Lady Marjorie's lady's maid Maude Roberts.
+Over the years they are joined by Edward, a cheeky footman who later becomes a chauffeur; Daisy, the parlour maid who eventually marries Edward; Thomas Watkins, the devious chauffeur who dallies with Sarah's affections; and Ruby, the slow-witted kitchen maid.

-In the episode "Another Year" from series 4, Hazel Bellamy notes that there are two families living in the house, one upstairs and the other downstairs, which she likens to a related family: Mr Hudson and Mrs Bridges are the father and mother; Rose, the eldest daughter who lost her man at the front; their son Edward and his wife, their daughter-in-law Daisy; and Ruby, the youngest child.
+In the episode "Another Year" from series 4, Hazel Bellamy notes that two families live in the house, one upstairs and also the other downstairs: Mr Hudson and Mrs Bridges are the father and mother; Rose, the eldest daughter; their son Edward and daughter-in-law Daisy; and Ruby, the youngest child.